open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/deployment/emt-vm-host-ubuntu-guest.md

    grubx64.efi
    ```

-   Then press enter and continue boot to Ubuntu as shown below.
+   Then, press the enter key and continue booting to Ubuntu, as shown below.

    ![Ubuntu Boot Screen](./assets/emt-vm-host-ubuntu/install.png)

-2. Run Ubuntu OS installation to install the guest OS.
+2. Install Ubuntu for the guest OS.

    ![Ubuntu Install UI](./assets/emt-vm-host-ubuntu/image2021-12-14_14-10-9.png)